 According to the second nutrition report of the Centers for Disease Control and Prevention, some of the most common nutrient deficiencies are vitamin B6, Iron, vitamin D, and Vitamin B12 (3).
 Other nutrients that many people need more of include calcium, iodine, and magnesium (4, 5, 6).

-The influence of different foods on vitamins and mineral levels is complicated, your intake of one nutrient can influence the levels of other nutrients.
+The influence of different foods on vitamin and mineral levels is complicated, your intake of one nutrient can influence the levels of other nutrients.
 That being said it looks like quinoa will generally help you more with these nutrients than the same weight of bulgur.

 These things considered for most people quinoa will likely be healthier than bulgur.
 In your personal situation, this may be different due to factors like the rest of your diet, genetics, habits, etc.